 The investment management industry (IM) manages hedge funds, mutual funds, private equity, venture capital, and other financial investments for third parties, which include companies, pension funds, endowments, insurance companies, private banks, nonprofits, and individuals.
 The IM industry is also known as the asset management industry.
 The competent management of hedge funds, mutual funds, and other financial investments provides financial security to Americans, allows companies to grow and prosper, and fuels the U.S. and world economies.
-The recent European financial crisis and the U.S. financial crisis of 2008–2009, underscore how important strong investment management is to the health of the U.S. and world economies.
+The U.S. financial crisis of 2008–2009 underscores how important strong investment management is to the health of the U.S. and world economies.

 Mutual funds are a group of financial assets (such as stocks) that are managed by a portfolio manager.
-The Investment Company Institute reports that, in 2013, these funds managed $17.1 trillion in assets for nearly 98 million U.S. investors.
-Worldwide mutual fund assets were $15 trillion at the end of 2013, according to the ICI.
+The Investment Company Institute (ICI) reports that, in 2017, these funds managed $22.5 trillion in assets for 100 million U.S. investors.
+Total net assets of worldwide regulated, open-end funds (mutual funds, exchange-traded funds, and institutional funds) were $49.3 trillion at the end of 2017, according to the ICI.

 Private equity consists of funds obtained from investors that are then invested in mature, private companies.
 Over time, private equity firms build up an equity stake in the company with the goal of eventually taking over the company and turning a profit on their investment.
-Private-equity firms invested more than $144 billion in 1,702 U.S.-based companies in 2011, according to the Private Equity Growth Capital Council (PEGCC).
-The top 10 states in terms of investment were Texas, New York, California, North Carolina, Oklahoma, Florida, Massachusetts, Illinois, Colorado, and Georgia.
+Private-equity firms invested $644 billion in U.S.-based companies in 2016, according to the American Investment Council.
+That year, the top 10 states in terms of investment were Texas, California, Massachusetts, Florida, New York, Pennsylvania, Illinois, Georgia, Ohio, and Colorado.
 Critics of private-equity firms believe these firms are bad for companies and employees in the long run because they often focus on streamlining or liquidating inefficient or outdated businesses, which often results in people losing their jobs.
-The PEGCC counters that “the direct investments made by private equity firms have a multiplier effect as the companies in which they invest hire workers, invest in research and development, and pursue new innovations and products.
-In short, private equity investment drives significant economic activity and growth.”
+The American Investment Council counters that “the private equity industry benefits investors, companies, workers, and communities.
+Investors gain from higher returns and less volatility than public markets.
+Companies receiving private equity investment benefit from access to capital as well as business mentorship and expertise.
+Workers benefit from stronger companies that are committed to growth.
+And communities across the country are bolstered by private equity investment that helps build sustainable companies and jobs.”

 Although they have some discretion about how to handle investments, investment managers follow guidelines given by their clients.
 These might be the investment policy for a pension plan or the prospectus of a mutual fund.
 These guidelines describe the types of permitted investments, the investment manager’s compensation, and other details of the portfolio.
 The actual “assets under management” are owned by clients, and investment managers have no physical control or direct access to clients’ assets.
 Generally third-party custodians, such as trust companies, chosen by clients are contracted to hold the assets.
 That’s one reason investment managers have small balance sheets and little debt when compared to other financial services firms.